skimzor/SZ-CGB-L/README.md

-# SZ Color Lite (SZ-CGB-L)
+# SZ Color Lite (SZ-CGB-L) PCB

-Introducing the SZ Color Lite.
+The SZ Color Lite is a replacement PCB for the Nintendo Game Boy Color.
+As the majority of modders doing a PCB swap will use an IPS-kit to complete their Game Boy Color, the SZ Color Lite PCB will make the transplanting process easier as it does not contain component

 # Features